shisharka/music_genre_detection/README.md

 python server.py
 ```

-Now you can access the demo app from your browser on localhost:8080.
+Now you can access the demo app from your browser at localhost:8080.